Information and Prices Updated Jan 2019

 This was for a bed in the Female dorm at Denali Mountain Morning Hostel and Cabins.
-The cost of a dorm bed in summer 2015 was $36 per night.
+The cost of a dorm bed is $37 per night plus 7% tax.
 I was hosted for one night by the hostel at their expense.

 - Fudge $4.50

 Definitely not cheap but a lot cheaper than it could have been.
 If I had come to and from Anchorage like most people do, this total would have been $366.50.